MoneyCoach becomes first UK financial coach training to be accredited

 Caspian Paget, head of coach excellence at MoneyCoach, calls it “a big step forward”, adding: “This is the first time a UK financial coaching programme has been accredited to these standards.
 The IFW and the LIBF reviewed everything – our approach, every step of our curriculum, our assessments and all of our policies.”

-To become a coach with Octopus MoneyCoach, applicants must complete a rigorous training programme, which has been developed internally by the company.
+To become a coach with Octopus MoneyCoach, applicants must complete a training programme, which has been developed internally by the company.

 “As the leading financial coaching brand in the UK, we believe being accredited will be the start of an industry-wide standard for financial coach training,” says Shah Abbasi, head of coaching at Octopus MoneyCoach.